durianstack/gatsby-tailwindcss-sass-starter/README.md

   13. **`tailwind.js`**: This is the [TailwindCSS](https://tailwindcss.com/docs/what-is-tailwind) [configuration file](https://tailwindcss.com/docs/configuration).
 It's where you define your color palette, font stacks, type scale, border sizes, breakpoints, opacity scale, you name it.
 Your config file is like an executable style guide for your project.

-  14.  **`yarn.lock`**: [Yarn](https://yarnpkg.com/) is a package manager alternative to npm.
-You can use either yarn or npm, though all of the Gatsby docs reference npm.
-This file serves essentially the same purpose as `package-lock.json`, just for a different package management system.

 ## 🎓 Learning Gatsby

 Looking for more guidance?
 Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.org/).
 Here are some places to start: